Azure/active-learning-workshop/README.md

 ## Active Learning

 [Active learning](https://en.wikipedia.org/wiki/Active_learning) helps us address the common situation where we have large amounts of data, but labeling this data is expensive.
 By using a preliminary model to select the cases that are likely to be most useful for improving the model, and iterating through several cycles of model training and case selection, we can often build a model using a much smaller training set (thus requiring less labeling effort) than we would otherwise need.
-Companies like [Figure Eight (formerly CrowdFlower)](https://www.figure-eight.com/) and services like the [Azure Custom Vision service](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) make use of active learning.
+Companies like [Figure Eight (formerly CrowdFlower)](https://www.figure-eight.com/) and services like the [Azure Custom Vision service](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/) and [LUIS](https://www.luis.ai/home) make use of active learning.

 ## Outline: